2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 - `request-sent` / `request-received` (records include the thread id so you can correlate the later response `thid`)
 - `shortened-sent` / `shortened-received`
 - `invalidation-sent` / `invalidation-received`
+- `invalidated` (set when the long-url-provider receives the protocol ack from the url-shortener)

 Invalidation calls will fail with an error if no record exists for the provided `shortened_url`, giving you a built-in safety check that only the agent that requested the short link (and still holds the record) can invalidate it.